kshitij12345/kshitij12345.github.io/_posts/2023-01-22-Python-Plugins.md

 plugin = PluginA()
 ```

 There is nothing fancy happening here, it is good old Python code.
-The magic happens in `setup.py` for our pluging package.
+The magic happens in `setup.py` for our plugin package.

 ```python
 # setup.py